-Dieuvenson lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and buying or selling in the market.
+In his home, Dieuvenson helps by carrying water, gathering firewood and buying or selling in the market.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a seller in the market.
 There are 6 children in the family.

 As part of Compassion's ministry, Dieuvenson participates in church activities and camp.
 He is also in high school where his performance is average.
-Soccer, playing with cars and swimming are his favorite activities.
+Soccer, basketball and playing with cars are his favorite activities.

 Dieuvenson lives on the plains of Papette, home to approximately 1,000 residents.
 Typical houses are constructed of wood and have corrugated tin roofs.
 The primary ethnic group and language is Creole.